AetherModel/Aether/doc/grid.md

 ## Grid Types Explained

-Aether has two types of grid systems - the neutral grid (NeuGrid) and the ion grid (IonGrid).
+Aether has two types of grid systems - the neutral grid (neuGrid) and the ion grid (ionGrid).
 For each type of constituent (neutral or ion), their primary grid is the one where most of the equations are solved, and then they are passed to the other grid.
 For example, the neutral winds are solved for on the NeuGrid, and then passed onto the IonGrid in order to calculate source terms for the ions.
 As another example, the ion advection is solved for on the ion grid.
 The ion densities are then passed to the neutral grid, where the source terms for the neutrals are calculated.

 These grids can be identical or nearly identical.
 If they are, then it is best to have them on a neutral type of grid, since the stability of the neutrals along the 3rd dimension (where gravity is prime) is hard to achieve.